The Way to the Gold: Production

 The film was based on a novel by Wilbur Daniel Steele.
-In August 1954 Darryl F. Zanuck recommended 20th Century Fox by the screen right prior to publication.
+In August 1954 Darryl F. Zanuck recommended 20th Century Fox buy the screen right prior to publication.
 (Zanuck had left the studio but still held considerable clout there.)
 They paid $60,000 even though the novel had not been completed.

 The novel was published in July 1955.
 The New York Times said it "should have real success."

 In May 1956 Wendell Mayes was hired to write the script.
 Mayes later called it "a picture that was before its time, which slipped by quite unnoticed... an interesting picture, but the studio and the people who publicize pictures didn't understand that it was a comedy.
 They thought that it was a big melodrama, so it slipped by."

 Elvis Presley was offered the starring role in the film but 20th Century-Fox refused to pay the $250,000 plus 50% of the profits that Elvis' manager, Colonel Tom Parker was demanding (Fox had offered $150,000 plus 50%).